scroll-tech/scroll-documentation/CONTRIBUTING.md

   - Start with a present-tense verb
   - Keep your commit headline short but sufficient to understand the scope and focus of the change.
   - Changes are often formatted like `add doc X`, `fix page Y`, `improve docs for Z`.
-  - Example: "`update contract addresses for USDC on Scroll Sepolia`".
+  - Example: "`update contract addresses for USDC on Scroll`".
 - If you touch any infrastructure, make sure it builds with `yarn build`
 - Trust the autoformatter (prettier)
 - Make sure images are optimized and compressed